Discover Glendora

 Location Advantage

-Population: 52,407 residents
+Population: 52,407 residents.

-Median Age: 42
+Median Age: 42.

-Median Household Income: $111,156, 25% more than the County
+Median Household Income: $111,156, approximately 25% higher than Los Angeles County.

 Education: 38% of residents hold a bachelor’s degree or higher.

-Average Household Expenditure: $128,594
+Average Household Expenditure: $128,594.

 Market Potential

-Business Support & Partnerships
+Business Support, Permitting & Partnerships

 Tiffany Chew